Our Faculty

 Danny is currently credentialed as a Certified Professional Public Buyer (CPPB) and CertifiedProfessional Procurement Officer (CPPO) by UPPCC, a Certified Procurement Professional (NIGP-CPP) by NIGP and a Certified Professional in Supply Management (CPSM) and Certified Professional in Supplier Diversity (CPSD) by the Institute for Supply Management (ISM), and a Certified Maryland Procurement Officer (CMPO) by the Maryland Procurement Academy.
 He also serves on the Board of Examiners, CPPO team for the Universal Public Procurement Certification Council (UPPCC), a member of the Leadership Development Committee and certified instructor for NIGP, President-elect of the Maryland Public Purchasing Association, and an instructor and content developer for the Maryland Procurement Academy.

 Dr. Naylor is on the U.S. Fulbright Scholar Specialist roster and is an international scholar.
 She has traveled to six continents and over 20 countries.
-She is a social equity researcher and utilizes a multidisciplinary framework in her research and teaching.
+She is a social equity researcher and utilizes a multi-disciplinary framework in her research and teaching.
 Her research focuses on ensuring democratic values equality, justice, and representation are reflected in public policy outcomes.
-She has written on the following subjects: affirmative action, diversity, equity, and pedagogy.
-Her most recent book, Social Equity and LGBTQ Rights: Dismantling Discrimination and Expanding Civil Rights (2021) is the recipient of the 2021 American Society for Public Administration, Section on LGBT Advocacy Alliance.
+She has written on the following subjects: affirmative action, diversity, education, health, LGBT, and pedagogy.

-Dr. Naylor was nominated as a National Academy of Public Administration (NAPA) fellow (2021) and has distinguished herself as one of the top ten scholars in public administration pedagogy.
-She has over 30 publications and delivered over 75 presentations.
+Dr. Naylor has distinguished herself as one of the top ten scholars in public administration pedagogy.
+She has over 30 publications and delivered over 65 presentations.
 Her work has been published in Public Integrity, Review of Public Personnel Administration, Journal of Public Affairs Education, Journal of Health and Human Services, Journal of Maternal Child Health, Clinical Therapeutics, Journal on Leadership and Development, and the Journal on Comparative Asian Development.

-She earned her Ph.D. in Public Administration from American University, Washington, D.C., Master of Public Health degree from the University of Kansas, Medical School, Kansas City, KS, and Master of Public Administration and Bachelor of Science in Social Work from Kansas State University, Manhattan, KS.
+She earned her Ph.D. in public administration from American University, Washington, DC, Masters of Public Health degree from the University of Kansas Medical School, Kansas City, KS, and Master of Public Administration from Kansas State University, Manhattan, KS.

 Steven Scalet is Professor of Philosophy and Director of the Hoffberger Center for Ethical Engagement at the University of Baltimore (UBalt).
 Before UBalt, Scalet served as Director of the Program in Philosophy, Politics, and Law at Binghamton University (SUNY), where he received the Chancellor’s Award for Excellence in Teaching.